polyrepopro/polyrepo/readme.md

 | ------------ | ------- | -------- | ----------------------------------------- |
 | -n, --name   |         | **Yes**  | The name of the workspace to switch.      |
 | -b, --branch |         | **Yes**  | The branch to switch the repositories to. |

+### `polyrepo workspace commit`

+Commit the changes for each repository in the workspace.

+### `polyrepo workspace push`

+Push the changes for each repository in the workspace.

+### `polyrepo workspace pull`

+Pull the latest changes for each repository in the workspace.

 ### `polyrepo repo add`